resulumit/representations/content/home/demo.md

 The series is open to change, to achieve a more inclusive and more supportive environment where scholarly work on anything representation can be discussed.

-<i>Re</i>:Presentations will adapt to your demands, constantly reassess what works, what does not --- as to how and how often we organise the series and individual meetings.
+<i>Re</i>:Presentations will adapt to your demands, constantly reassess what works and what does not --- as to how and how often we organise the series and individual meetings.